north cascades & Mount Baker-Snoqualmie national forest

 Extra: Puget Sound Region

-Between the towering mountains of the Cascades to east and the coastal rainforests to the west, is the great Puget Trough ecoregion - a large inland arm of the Puget Sound and the home a majority of Washington’s population.
+Between the towering mountains of the Cascades to the east and the coastal rainforests to the west is the great Puget Trough ecoregion—a large inland arm of the Puget Sound and home to a majority of Washington’s population.
 Though most of the old-growth forests here are gone, small pockets of conserved areas do exist.
-Giant trees can be found on places as diverse as island parks like Deception Pass State Park or lowland forests like Lewis & Clark State Park, which really highlights how adaptive old-growth forests can be if left undisturbed.
+Giant trees can be found in places as diverse as island parks like Deception Pass State Park or lowland forests like Lewis & Clark State Park, highlighting how adaptive old-growth forests can be if left undisturbed.

 Deception Pass State Park